Neural Projected Quantum Dynamics: a systematic study: Derivation of the gradient estimators

 Since $\grad\pi = \pi_\phi\grad\pi_\psi$, \cref{eqn:grad_pix} gets us $\circled{1} = \E_{z\sim\pi}[2 \Delta F(z) J^{\rm re}(x)]$.
 Differentiating $A(z)$ yields $\grad A(z) = A(z) [J(y) - J(x)]$, so that

 Inserting this into the expression for $\circled{2}$ leads to

 The gradient is then found to be

-We remark that this estimator evaluates the Jacobian of $\psi$ not only on the samples of $\psi$ as would normally expect, but on those of $\phi$ as well.
-Equation \eqref{eqn:grad_cv_estended} makes it manifest that this estimator cannot be expressed as $\grad\F = \bm X \varepsilon$.
+We remark that this estimator evaluates the Jacobian of $\psi$ not only on the samples of $\psi$ as we would normally expect, but on those of $\phi$ as well.
+Equation \eqref{eqn:grad_cv_estended} makes it manifest that this estimator cannot be expressed in the form $\grad\F = \bm X^\top \bm \varepsilon$.